codeheroics/pokemon-react/talk/presentation/slides-markdown.md

 ### By the way

-Our React-Native code looks a lot like our React code With just an extra set of constraints
+Our React-Native code looks a lot like our previous React code There are just extra constraints and components with a different name

+--

-So we could just apply these constraints to webapps too, right?
+### Couldn't we just apply these constraints to webapps too?

 --